We are excited to introduce you to our amazing team of #HealthHeroes in Ethiopia.

 “I came to the Addis Ababa Fistula Hospital as a resident student and worked with Dr. Hamlin herself – I was completely inspired”Dr Yeshineh, Medical Drector

 He is passionate about transferring his years of experience and skills, and the skills of Hamlin’s wider surgical team, to the next generation of health professionals and explains a high number of medical students in Ethiopia come to the Addis Ababa Fistula Hospital as part of their gynaecological rotation.
-For those that want a career in gynaecology? “an interested student is the most important thing – experience can be gained with time” he emphasises.
+His advice for those that want a career in gynaecology is clear “an interested student is the most important thing – experience can be gained with time” he emphasises.

 Dr Yeshineh is also supporting skills development programmes for practising gynaecologists in Ethiopia.